If you are planning on manufacturing food, you will need a food business licence from Brisbane City Council.

 Step 1: Design assessment

-- you can lodge the food business licence application using the Application for Food Business Approvals online form and pay with a Visa or Mastercard
+You can lodge the food business licence application using the Application for food business approvals online form.

-- all licensable food businesses in Queensland must have a Food Safety Supervisor.
-You can nominate this person when you make your licence application using the Application for Food Business Approvals online form
+All licensable food businesses in Queensland must have a food safety supervisor.
+You can nominate this person when you make your licence application using the Application for food business approvals online form or submit a hard copy form.

-- otherwise you can nominate a Food Safety Supervisor by phone to the Business Hotline on 133 BNE (133 263) within 30 days of the permit being issued
+Alternatively, you can nominate a food safety supervisor by phoning the Business Hotline on 133 BNE (133 263) within 30 days of the licence issue date.

 Council has developed a food business checklist (Word - 110kb) to assist in considering approvals that may be required to start and operate a food business in a fixed location.